RonenNess/GeonBit.UI/README.md

 - Added KeyboardInput provider interface, allowing the user to implement alternative keyboard-based input methods.
 - Fixed global scaling with percent-based sizes that grow / shrink too much.

+### 3.3.0.1 [NOT RELEASED YET]

+- Fixed crash with Turkish locale and loading textures (and potentially other languages).

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.